DEVELOPMENTAL DISABILITIES ADMINISTRATION

 - Why is it important for people with developmental disabilities to have choices?

 If the person's behavior challenges you, help them find more desirable ways to express the need that underlies the behavior.

 - Why would we want to help a person with developmental disabilities have more fun?

 Fun is a powerful antidote to challenging behaviors.

 - Why would you want to have a good relationship with the medical care provider if the person has a challenging behavior?

 Physicians, like many other people, have difficulty understanding the communication of a person with substantial disabilities.
 Help the physician to understand the person's ways of communicating.

 Certificate of Completion

-Click here for Certificate of Completion only after you have viewed the 6 provider 101 video modules and completed the two post tests.
+Click here for Certificate of Completion only after you have viewed the 6 provider 101 video modules and reviewed the key elements listed above.